Raul Hilberg now explains that the genocide of the Jews was carried out by telepathy!

 Raul Hilberg, the most prestigious of the authors who defend the case for the physical extermination of Jews by the Germans during the Second World War, began his investigation of the subject in 1948.

 In 1961, after more than a dozen years’ labour, he published The Destruction of the European Jews.
-In this work, he presents “the destruction of the European Jews” as a vast undertaking ordered by Hitler in person who, he says, gave two orders to that effect; then various German administrative, police and military bodies, in abidance with those orders, coordinated their efforts duly to prepare, organise, monitor and carry out that vast criminal undertaking.
+In this work he presents “the destruction of the European Jews” as a vast undertaking ordered by Hitler in person who, he says, gave two orders to that effect; then various German administrative, police and military bodies, in keeping with those orders, coordinated their efforts duly to prepare, organise, monitor and carry out that vast criminal undertaking.

 In 1976 there appeared a work by the most prestigious of the revisionist authors: The Hoax of the Twentieth Century.
 In it Arthur R. Butz, who teaches at Northwestern University near Chicago, shows that the alleged extermination of the Jews is a swindle.

 In 1978-1979 I published two articles in the prominent daily Le Monde demonstrating that the alleged Nazi gas chambers could not have existed, and this for reasons essentially physical and chemical in nature.[1]
 Those pieces caused something of a stir.
 In France, Raymond Aron and François Furet announced that an international gathering of specialists would be held to demonstrate to the world that the extermination of Jews and the Nazi gas chambers had really existed.
-Amongst the specialists would be Raul Hilberg.
+Among the specialists would be Raul Hilberg.

 Shortly before the start of the conference, Guy Sitbon, permanent US correspondent for the weekly Le Nouvel Observateur, had a lengthy interview with Hilberg.[2]
 The latter said some astonishing things, basically amounting to an admission that, with regard to the destruction of the European Jews and the Nazi gas chambers, there were not really any documents but only testimonies that “concur, just about”.
 Although Hilberg, of course, maintained his general argument, his explanations were radically different from those that he had given till then.
 It is obvious that the revisionist argument had something to do with this change.
 Besides, the interviewee conceded as much, even if only reluctantly, in stating: